For a year or so, I lived on the top floor of a fancy building in Portland’s Pearl District.1

 - It’s really fucking hard to find a place to smoke.

 In the past, everyone smoked and smoking was allowed everywhere — it was easy to become a smoker.
-These days, it’s far easier to just not bother at all.7
+These days, it’s so inconvenient to develop the habit that it’s far easier to just not bother at all.6

 A real example: electric cars in Costa Rica.